How Combining Handwriting & Literacy Lead to Student Success

 Another bonus to combining handwriting and literacy lessons is the extra time that it puts back into a teacher’s day.
 It’s simple: by reinforcing two skills at once, instructors can focus more time toward the areas where students need the most attention.

-With Building Writers student workbooks, which combine both core writing and handwriting practice, teachers save even more time by not having to search for random, loose-leaf writing practice materials.
+With Building Writers student editions, which combine both core writing and handwriting practice, teachers save even more time by not having to search for random, loose-leaf writing practice materials.
 Download our Building Writers Infographic or Teacher Resource to learn more.

 P.S.
 Don’t forget to stop by Booth 712 at the International Literacy Association 2019 Conference on October 10–13 so we can continue the literacy conversation in person.